Nepal Map

 Your virtual Sightseeing in Nepal, Asia starts here on this map & Wiki page.

 Hint: Have a look at the Street view in Nepal, NP.
-All you have to do is to drag and pull the little yellow man (Pegman) on the Google map above the desired location in Nepal.
-After that whenever it is available (currently more than 50 countries provided by Google around the word), blue stripes will appear to show the photos and details from Google’s regularly updated data image base.
+All you have to do is drag and pull the little yellow man (Pegman) on the Google map above the desired location in Nepal.
+After that, whenever it is available (currently more than 50 countries provided by Google around the world), blue stripes will appear to show the photos and details from Google’s regularly updated database.

 The map of Nepal, Asia is free, but for informational use only.
-No representation made or warranty given as to any map or its content by Search Driving Directions.com.
+No representation or warranty has been made as to any map or its content by Search Driving Directions.com.
 User assumes all risk of use of this Nepal Google map and fast facts/wiki page.

 Are you traveling to Nepal?
 When you are on the way to explore foreign countries in Asia, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: Southern Asia, between China and India.